CodeMartyLikeYou/FFL2-Monster-Evolution-Path-Calculator/README.md

 Installation and usage

 This program should work on Windows, Mac, and Linux, although it has only been tested on Windows.
 First install python 2.7 and networkx.
-Then clone this repository to any location on your computer and double-click FFL2MonsterEvo.py.
+Then download this repository to any location on your computer and double-click FFL2MonsterEvo.py.